pay-theory/pay-theory-ui/src/common/ExportCSV/README.md

-# DynamicList
+# ExportCSV

-A UI element for displaying a variable list of items.
+A UI element for displaying a button that can export a CSV file for an array of objects passed to it

 ## Hooks